Anti-Satellite Weapons - Overview

 Because of the limitations of early guidance systems, these anti-satellite weapons could only count on placing a warhead within a few miles of their target, which meant that they had to use a nuclear warhead.
 High altitude nuclear tests in the early 1960s demonstrated that the electromagnetic pulse from an explosion would carry for quite a distance.
 One test in 1962 set off burglar alarms and darkened street lights across Hawaii, hundreds of miles away, and disabled several American satellites that happened to be in its vicinity.

 The sensitive electronics on satellites proved to be particularly vulnerable to nuclear explosions in space.
-The military utility of such an indiscriminate weapon is not great.
-As an anti-satellite weapon it threatened to do as much or more damage to friendly satellites as it did to its intended target. when the threat of orbiting nuclear weapons did not materialize, both the American ASATs were dismantled.
+The military utility of such an indiscriminate weapon was not great.
+As an anti-satellite weapon it threatened to do as much or more damage to friendly satellites as it did to its intended target.
+When the threat of orbiting nuclear weapons did not materialize, both the American ASATs were dismantled.

-The nearest term ASAT for the U.S. is the existing Mid Infrared Advanced Chemical Laser (MIRACL) located at the White Sands testing range in New Mexico.
-Originally an SDI project, the Pentagon is now in the process of adapting the laser for use against satellites.
-In addition to MIRACL, the Pentagon is working on two other ground-based ASATs based on excimer and free-electron lasers.
+The Mid Infrared Advanced Chemical Laser (MIRACL) was located at the White Sands testing range in New Mexico.
+Originally an SDI project, the Pentagon looked at adapting the laser for use against satellites.
+In addition to MIRACL, the Pentagon was working on two other ground-based ASATs based on excimer and free-electron lasers.
 Both technologies could be operational in the late-1990s.
 The directed energy systems would have the ability to destroy large numbers of satellites in a very short period of time, compared to the kinetic energy ASAT.

 Rejecting this counsel, the Clinton Administration eliminated funding for the Army's ASAT program.
 However, funding for unacknowledged ASAT programs continues.
 And there is not indication that any new efforts are being made to make American satellites less vulnerable to potential ASAT threats from other countries.